 We have got you covered:

 Yes.
-MTO companies must be registered and licensed by the Directorate General of Shipping (DGS) under the Multimodal Transportation of Goods Act, 1993, to operate legally and issue multimodal transport documents.
+MTO companies must be registered and licensed by the Director General of Maritime Administration (DGMA) under the Multimodal Transportation of Goods Act, 1993, to operate legally and issue multimodal transport documents.

-You can check the company’s MTO registration status on the official DG Shipping website or request the company’s license number to verify it is authorized by the Directorate General of Shipping.
+You can check the company’s MTO registration status on the official website Director General of Maritime Administration (DGMA) or request the company’s license number to verify it is authorized by the Directorate General of Shipping.

 Yes.
 An MTO license is issued for a limited validity period and must be renewed before expiry to continue operating legally as a Multimodal Transport Operator.

-Applicants must meet minimum net worth and bank guarantee requirements as prescribed by DG Shipping, ensuring financial stability and the ability to take responsibility for cargo movement.
+Applicants must meet minimum net worth and bank guarantee requirements as prescribed by Director General of Maritime Administration (DGMA) ensuring financial stability and the ability to take responsibility for cargo movement.